aplteam/Tester2/README.md

 #### Application

 Imagine that a few of a large set of test cases leave behind files in the temp folder, and you have no idea which one it is.
-Obviously that is easy to find out when you check right after a test case was executed.
+That is easy to find out when you check right after a test case was executed.

 That's why `exec_before_each_test` and `exec_after_each_test` were added as properties with version 1.1 to `Tester2`: they allow you to check whatever you want either just before or right after a test case was executed.